Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Methods

 For the numerical computation of the Pfaffian we used the software from Ref.~\cite{Wimmer12}.
-Since the calculation of the Pfaffian is very expensive, we only considered small lattices and a small number of imaginary time slices.
-In Fig.~\ref{fig:Pfaff} we plot the average sign of the Pfaffian as a function of coupling strength for the t-V model as well as for the SSH model as a function of phonon frequency.
+Since the calculation is very expensive, we only considered small lattices and a small number of imaginary time slices.
+In Fig.~\ref{fig:Pfaff}, we plot the average sign for both the t-V model as a function of the interaction strength $V$ and the SSH model as a function of the phonon frequency $\omega_0$.

 The results for the t-V model illustrate a breakdown of Langevin dynamics due to severe divergences of the forces.
-Upon increasing the coupling strength, the average sign of the Pfaffian drops to zero and the measured observables deviated by up to a factor of $10^6$ from results obtained with a Metropolis-Hastings updating scheme.
+Upon increasing $V$, the average sign of the Pfaffian drops to zero and the measured observables deviated by up to a factor of $10^6$ from results obtained with a Metropolis-Hastings updating scheme.
 In the adiabatic limit of the SSH model, the average sign is close to unity and the simulations are stable.
-Increasing the phonon frequency leads to a decrease of the average sign and the updating tends to become unstable.
-In general, we found it easier to stabilize the simulations with our choice of boundary conditions (anti-periodic and periodic, a-p) as opposed to periodic boundary conditions in both directions (p-p).
+Increasing $\omega_0$ leads to a decrease of the average sign and the updating tends to become unstable.
+In general, we found it easier to stabilize the simulations with our choice of mixed boundary conditions as opposed to periodic boundary conditions in both directions.